RobertHSchmidt/springframework/spring-javaconfig/trunk/readme.txt

 Latest info is available at the public website: http://www.springframework.org/javaconfig Project info at the SourceForge site: http://sourceforge.net/projects/springframework

-Spring OSGi is released under the terms of the Apache Software License (see license.txt).
+Spring JavaConfig is released under the terms of the Apache Software License (see license.txt).
 All libraries included in the "-with-dependencies" download are subject to their respective licenses.
 This product includes software developed by the Apache Software Foundation (http://www.apache.org).